Estimated reading time: 7 minutes

 The rocky outcrops are home to shy klipspringer antelope, which mate for life and reputedly perish from grief if their mate dies.
 Sociable and feisty rock hyrax sun themselves on boulders, watching the antics of olive baboons and Sykes’ monkeys.
 Water is not as plentiful here as in wetter places like Amboseli, which is fed by the springs that run down from the melting glacier on Mount Kilimanjaro.
 This aridness means that game doesn’t venture too far from the limited water sources.

 The Lewa Wildlife Conservancy region of Laikipia is slightly different: there are more hills (Mount Kenya is nearby), less scrub, more grazing and occasional ‘swamps’ peppered with ‘fever trees’ or acacias.
-Lewa runs a very successful conservation project for rhino and Prince William is a regular low-key visitor, apparently mucking in with rangers and spending the whole day out on safari in this remarkable area.
+Lewa runs a very successful conservation project for rhinos and Prince William is a regular low-key visitor, apparently mucking in with rangers and spending the whole day out on safari in this remarkable area.

 What will we see?